tpgmartin/machine-learning-nanodegree/capstone/report.md

 2. Finding and downloading relevant dataset
 3. Preprocessed dataset using PCA
 4. Initial classification of dataset using KNN
-5. Trained SVM using range of paramters - only used samples not correctly labelled by KNN
+5. Trained SVM using range of parameters - only used samples not correctly labelled by KNN
 6. Produced more results for most successful KNN-SVM classifier

 The most difficult stages in the project were also happily the most